Call for Small Telescope Proposals

 The on-line proposal system for all telescopes in this call is

 You will find the on-line Cover Sheets at

 The Nickel 1-meter (40-inch) telescope and Direct Imaging Camera (CCD-C2) are equipped for remote operation and are available for such use.
 Only observers with experience observing locally with the Nickel telescope and Direct Camera are eligible to observe remotely.
-For new remote observers, an additional checkout must be completed on site, using the local host zola to simulate remote operation.
-A second checkout on the first night of actual remote observing, conducted via video-conferencing, is also required.
+For new observers, an additional checkout must be completed on site, using the local host zola to simulate remote operation, as well as a checkout on the first night of actual remote observing, to be conducted via video-conferencing.